fourteatoo/pathfinder/README.md

 backend written in Clojure and a frontend written in ClojureScript.

-The ultimate scope of this project is to showcase the use of text embedding applied to a modern problem.
+The ultimate scope of this project is to showcase the use of text embeddings and GenAI applied to a modern problem.

 A notebook (Clay) and a couple of slides are included in the `notebooks` directory.
 You can also find a pre-formatted, static